-Promoting an inclusive university culture for people of diverse sexuality and gender identities
+Promoting an inclusive university culture for people of diverse sexualities, sexes and gender identities.

-- Provide a visible network of identified ALLIES to people of diverse sexualities and gender identities to be agents of change.
+- Provide a visible network of identified ALLIES to people of diverse sexualities, sexes and gender identities to be agents of change.

 - Create a safe, nurturing, inclusive, and affirming University environment